ehimare-un1/fake-news-detection-system/README.md

 1. Open the notebook in Google Colab
 2. Upload all dataset CSV files (provided in submission)
 3. Run all cells from top to bottom
+4. After the cells are run, a link is provided to the UI that opens via Streamlit, click the link and input text in the box provided

 ## Dataset
 Datasets are not included due to file size limitations.
 All datasets are provided in the submission.